100% domestic plastics family business

 In the early 1970s, Lokari began to become internationally known and began to receive attention from car manufacturing factories.
 At the request of the Fiat factory, a plastic version of the aluminum Lokari was developed.
 The development process was successful, and the company started practicing working with plastic.
 The first vacuum molding machine was purchased, and a small sheet extruder followed a few years later.
 The company acquired its first contract manufacturing customers at the end of the 1970s.

 In 1982, Leo Laine received the National Entrepreneurship Award (Valtakunnallinen Yrittäjäpalkinto), and in 2018, the Laine family was presented with the Entrepreneur Family of the Year in Satakunta Award.
 The company is already in the hands of the third generation – and the work still continues.

 For Leo Laine, working together as a team was the key to entrepreneurship.
 The organizational hierarchy of the company has always been flat.
-Everyone working in the company has the same goals: producing high-quality products for the customers, keeping promises and working to keep learning and developing.
+Everyone working in the company has the same goals: producing high-quality products for the customers safely and sustainably, keeping promises and working to keep learning and developing.